-Food poverty across the globe was once always linked to droughts and famines.
-Going into the 2020s though there is a new type of food poverty that is caused by depleted nutrients in our land grown food crops.
-Seaweed produced for human nutrition is increasingly seen as part of the solution.
+Food poverty across the globe was once always been linked to droughts and famines.
+Going into the 2020s though there is a new type of food poverty that is caused by depleted nutrients in our land-grown food crops.
+Seaweed produced for optimum human nutrition is increasingly seen as part of the solution.

-Fast food and convenience food with high salt, sugar and fat content are becoming the staple diet, particularly of younger people.
+Fast food and convenience food with high salt, sugar and fat content are becoming the staple diet, particularly for younger people.

-Highly processed foods found on our supermarket shelf have incredibly low nutritional value and are often fortified with single nutrients that seem "healthy" but in fact are just a marketing ploy.
+Highly processed foods found on our supermarket shelves have incredibly low nutritional value and are often fortified with single nutrients that seem "healthy" but in fact are just a marketing ploy.

-These high kilojoule, low nutrition diets have a disastrous impact on our brains, especially those that are growing.
-The effect on memory, mood and cognition can actually be measured.
+These high-kilojoule, low Mcdonald's nutrition diets have a disastrous impact on our brains and performance health, especially those that are growing.
+The effect on memory, mood and cognitive functions can actually be measured.
 Research shows nutritional gaps can affect children’s learning, health and longer-term predisposition to obesity.
 (1)